Anisotropic MagnetoMemristance: Introduction

 The use of memory effects in resistive materials has been suggested for a variety of computing applications ranging from logical gates~\cite{spin1,spin2,spin4,spin5} to unconventional computing~\cite{memr1,memrc1,memrc2}; the long term view is that resistive type of memories can perform a variety of tasks ranging from Boolean computation to machine learning~\cite{ProbComp5,review1,review2}.
 Within the context of purely electronic memristive devices, their application has focused on hybrid analog-CMOS devices such as crossbar arrays, in which the memristive effect is exploited as memory devices (switches).
 These are often used in neuromorphic applications via a field-programmable gate array (FPGA) controller, ranging from neural networks to optimization~\cite{ProbComp5}.
 Such architectures however do not harness the full analog properties of memristive devices, being used as an independent memory unit, with the advantage of being controllable with a single bus.
 There is a general interest in harnessing the analog power of memristor devices because they exhibit emergent behavior in complex interconnected circuits \cite{ProbComp5}.
 For instance, network of memristors \cite{memrc1,memrc2} can be used for reservoir computing \cite{du} and emergent phenomena such as symmetry breaking and tunneling \cite{Hochstetter2021,caravellitun}.

 This work introduces a magnetic memristor which, due to the absence of a tunnel-junction, leads to a smooth response to current, thus making it suitable for analog use.
-Interestingly, as we discuss in this paper, any soft magnetic material that exhibits anisosotropic magnetoresistance, if the the spin transfer torque is non-negligible, should exhibit a memristance.
+As we discuss in this paper, any soft magnetic material that exhibits anisosotropic magnetoresistance, if the the spin transfer torque is non-negligible, should exhibit a memristance.
 The effect is due to the spin-transfer torque~\cite{Beach2008}, and can access the intrinsic magnetization precession frequencies in the GHz regime~\cite{Silva2008,Bonetti2009}.
-Having a GHz memristive device implies that these can operate at frequencies compatible with current CPU speeds, and have the potential to be used symbiotically in novel neuromorphic-von Neumann computer architectures.
+Having a GHz memristive device implies that these can operate at frequencies compatible with current CPU speeds, and have the potential to be used symbiotically in neuromorphic-von Neumann computer architectures.

 Different types of memristive devices use magnetic materials and rely on magnetoresistance effects.
-An initial approach was based on the giant magnetoresistance (GMR) in magnetic tunnel junctions~\cite{Lequeux2016}, relying on current-induced domain wall motion.
+An initial approach was { magnetic tunnel junctions~\cite{Lequeux2016}, relying on current-induced domain wall motion}.
 Moreover, such a resistance was shown to depend on differently accessed minor loops, offering a robust multi-level resistive device.
 More recently, it has been observed that current-induced domain-wall formation in connected Kagom\'{e} artificial spin ices~\cite{amrsi,Chern3,cargwcnis} may give rise to memristive effects.

 The use of magnetic materials as a memristive functional element has led to the development of the rapidly growing field of bio-inspired and unconventional computing.
-Applications and device design include neuromorphic computing with MTJ-oscillators~\cite{grollier1,grollier2}; reservoir computing via domain walls in arrays of magnetic rings inducing ``fading memory''~\cite{allwood}, superparamagnetic ensembles~\cite{Welbourne2021}, and magnetic topological objects~\cite{Prychynenko2018,Zou2021}; and inverse-design or magnonic neural networks~\cite{Wang2021,papp}.
+Applications and device design include neuromorphic computing with magnetic tunneling junction oscillators~\cite{grollier1,grollier2}; reservoir computing via domain walls in arrays of magnetic rings inducing ``fading memory''~\cite{allwood}, superparamagnetic ensembles~\cite{Welbourne2021}, and magnetic topological objects~\cite{Prychynenko2018,Zou2021}; and inverse-design or magnonic neural networks~\cite{Wang2021,papp}. {In particular, a hysteretic resistive effect based on the giant-magnetoresistance effect has been discussed in \cite{munchenberger}.}